Fidelity versus M1 Finance: compare IRA, commissions, investing fees, trading tools, account pros and cons. Which online broker is better?

 M1 Finance and Fidelity Rivalry

 Fidelity Investments has been around since the end of World War II.
-But it now faces strong competition from newer firms that bring different ideas to the table.
-M1 Finance is one of these firms.
-It uses a unique way of investing and, as we’ll see, is quite different in almost every category.
-Let’s compare this young company with an established industry leader.
+But it faces a lot of competition from newer firms in the industry, many of which bring a different approach.
+M1 Finance is one of those brokers.
+It uses a different style of investing, and as we’ll see, it differs in nearly every category.
+Let’s see how this newer startup stacks up against an old giant.

 Pricing